jfmdev/flutter_melange/README.md

 ## Features

-The application provides the following simple features:
+The application provides five simple features:

-- TODO
+- A screen with a counter (that only goes up).
+- A screen that fetch jokes (from a public API).
+- A screen for switch between light and dark themes.
+- A button to open Google Maps with the device's current GPS location.
+- A drawer for navigate though the different screens.

 ## License